 Ariel oversees legal and business affairs at Story Syndicate.
 She previously worked at boutique law firm Cowan DeBaets Abrahams & Sheppard LLP, counseling independent producers, networks, and other talent.
 She also acted as in-house counsel at RadicalMedia and Group Nine Media, advising busy production and development teams on entertainment matters relating to film, television, digital content, commercials, music videos, apps, websites, and experiential installations.
-Ariel loves using her legal toolkit to help filmmakers tell important stories—an interest born from her time as an educator in NYC museums before law school, where she collaborated with artists and curators to create educational programs for diverse audiences of all ages.
+Ariel loves using her legal toolkit to help filmmakers tell important stories—an interest born from her time as an educator in NYC museums before law school.

 Brendan oversees business and legal affairs for Story Syndicate.
 Before joining Story Syndicate, Brendan's career started on the network side at Viacom and A&E Networks.
 He later took on the role as the head of legal for Eastern TV.
 Brendan has also represented NorthSouth Productions, 2 Point 0 Productions, CNBC, as well as individual producers and on-screen talent.
 Brendan's projects include perennial favorites such as Impractical Jokers (truTV), Lil Jon Wants to do What?
 (HGTV), 100 Day Dream Home (HGTV), the Love & Hip Hop franchise (VH-1), Outlaw Chronicles: Hells Angels (History), Unexpected (TLC), and Say Yes to the Dress: Atlanta.